The Truth Behind E-Liquid Poisoning

 A lethal dose of nicotine has been estimated to begin at about 40 mg for an adult.
 More specifically, a lethal dose is estimated at anywhere from 1 to 2 mg per pound in an adult, but it is actually far less in children.
 A lethal dose in children is estimated at closer to .25 mg per every pound, meaning a child who weighs 20 pounds could be exposed to a lethal dose at as little as 5 mg.
 It’s important to remember while this is considered a lethal dose, it is different for everyone, and a child could easily ingest more and survive with only minor symptoms.
 When making estimations with someone’s life you can never be too cautious, so lethal dose estimations will always be on the lowest side.

-Luckily, most children are not too keen on the taste, and do not consume large enough amounts to be considered close to lethal.
-Even though the amount needed to be considered lethal is so small, most would not consume enough to constitute any more than some vomiting, and perhaps dizziness, which are among the most common symptoms of nicotine poisoning.
+Luckily, most children are not too keen on the taste and do not consume large enough amounts to be considered close to lethal.
+Even though the amount needed to be considered lethal is so small, most would not consume enough to constitute any more than some vomiting, and perhaps dizziness, which is among the most common symptoms of nicotine poisoning.

 Reported Cases of Nicotine Poison